B2B lead generation has had to reinvent itself over the last decade.

 I think I like it a lot because when I go and talk to our customers about how they take their ABM program to the next level, this concept always comes up.

-The different styles and entitlements.
+The different styles and the entitlements.
 And it’s related directly back to the problem I talked about earlier which is people tend to have picked too many accounts, and therefore aren’t really able to deliver enough wood behind the arrow.
 So, I think part two about the styles of ABM entitlements is one of my favorites.

 ABM Metrics and Measurement

 Jon: And then probably the other one I like a lot is this whole section on ABM metrics and measurements, partly because I’m a quantitative measurement numbers guy.
 But it’s really struck me how different the metrics in ABM are from those in traditional demand generation.